nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 A date filter is applicable for the Past Medications subsection:

-- All relevant records **SHALL** be returned according to the consumer-supplied date range
+- All relevant records **MUST** be returned according to the consumer-supplied date range
-- If a date is not supplied all records **SHALL** be returned
+- If a date is not supplied all records **MUST** be returned

 ### Subsection content banner ###